Last Updated: April 30, 2015

 causes (in no particular order):

-Irregular sleep schedule.
-Travel, jetlag, or erratic hours can
+- Irregular Sleep Schedule: Travel, jetlag, or

-body when to sleep and wake.
+for telling the body when to sleep and wake.

 Additional factors may also cause insomnia for seniors: